High Contrast Mode:

 How A Furnace Pilot Light Works

 The main benefit of a furnace pilot light is that it helps to ensure there is a flame source to ignite the burner(s) within the furnace.
-The burners are what ultimately allows for heat to be created within the furnace to be sent throughout the home.
+The burners are what ultimately allow for heat to be created within the furnace to be sent throughout the home.

 Best Practices for Furnace Pilot Lights